About the FOA

 I run my own inventory business based locally in and around Walton, a decision made after baby number two with the hope of not commuting into London anymore.
 I am lucky to be able to drop off and pick up most days.

 I also help at 9th Walton scouts as Assistant Group Scout Leader (in training!) as I have a beaver, cub and soon to be scout.

-I have been promising myself to step up to Chair for the past couple of years and am very excited to have been voted in with Sharon to be Co-Chair.
-After the excellent work of Georgie and Lara last year taking forward the FOA we all share the vision of a PTA that communicates and listens to the parents."
+I have been promising myself to step up to Chair for the past couple of years and am very excited to have been voted in with Charlotte for a second year to be Co-Chair.
+After the excellent work of Georgie and Lara in previous years taking forward the FOA we all share the vision of a PTA that communicates and listens to the parents."

 Tracey Stone (Co-Treasurer)

 "My eldest daughter started at school in 2014 and I wanted to get involved with the Friends of Ashley in order to get to know more about the school and the various fundraising events.
 I was keen to help out and at that time the previous Treasurer was looking to hand over the duties and responsibilities to someone else.
-With a little persuading I stepped up and recruited Cath to help with the role.
+With a little persuading I stepped up and recruited Cath to help with the role for the last couple of years.
+This year I'm really looking forward to having Tania Bennett on board to help with the treasurer responsibilities.
 I have really enjoyed getting to know more parents throughout the school and counting the fundraising money!"